-What transpired from this initial discovery, has since led to a grueling 2.5 year investigation timeline, which has exposed a total of four illegal animal cruelty operations.
+What transpired from this initial discovery, has since led to a grueling 2.5-year investigation timeline, which has exposed a total of four illegal animal cruelty operations.
 These include; Rancho Delicias (View Reports: Part I, Part II), Rancho Anthony & Roman(View Reports: Part I, Part II), Rancho Santa Barbara (View Report) and Rancho Cabrera (View Report).
-In-depth findings on each of the slaughter farms can be reviewed by clicking on the image thumbnails, below this summary.
+Please review in-depth findings on each of the slaughter farms by clicking on the image thumbnails below this summary.

 Serious animal cruelty crimes occurring, ungoverned, on one or all of these publicly trading farms, just a few of these crimes include, but are not limited to the following;